Your source for vintage Radarange parts and machines...

 This particular model is in perfect condition with the original instruction manual, also mint!

-RR-4DW After August 7th 1974, the gov't mandated that all microwave ovens have secondary lock circuits so that if the first interlocks were bypassed or failed, the oven would not operate.
+RR-4DW After August 7th 1974, the gov't mandated that all microwave ovens have secondary circuits so that if the first interlocks were bypassed or failed, the oven would not operate until inspected by an authorized party.
 The 4DW adds a board with two protective fuses (one thermal) to disable the machine if the interlocks fail.

 Note: The 4D & 4DW models must have proved very popular as there are quite a few of these still going strong in kitchens today.